 Stand Mixer- While this is an investment, I can guarantee you will use it more than you realize and will never regret the decision.
 Making something like this that needs to be whipped, this is the way to go!

-Pastry Bags– Use pastry bags for desserts, but also sauces and artistic touches on plating!
+Pastry Bags– Use pastry bags/piping bag for desserts, but also sauces and artistic touches on plating!

 Frosting Tips – It is great to have a variety of frosting tips, not just the usual.
 Buying one can cost $3, so spring for a few extra and get the whole set or just grab an extra large star tip or round tip.

 - Caramel Apple Bites with Brie